 I needed to escape.
-Even if it was to spend a week in Churchyard Cottages in Avebury, alone.
+Even if it was to spend a week in the cottage where I spent my honeymoon, alone.
 No TV, no phone, no internet.
 Just a week with my thoughts.
-Not even a car.
+Not even a fucking car.
 For a week I was to be a resident of Avebury.
 People were afraid for me.
 I was rather looking forward to it.

 David Bowie died.
 I don’t think I had anything to do with that, but at the time I couldn’t be sure.

 I knew she wouldn’t be there.
 It’s what the final disagreement was over.
 She couldn’t get a babysitter.
 This was the woman who leapt mountains so we could be together.
 We’d come to missing our anniversary for lack of a babysitter.

 I didn’t take it well.
 Though I thought I was doing the right thing, I ended up really fucking things up.
 We’d broken up before.
 This was permanent.

 I had planned on taking the bus from Heathrow to Avebury.
 I thought it would be interesting to experience the bus service.
 It would also be good to check it out before I needed it to get back to Heathrow at the end of the trip.

 Except I threw down another couple hundred bucks to buy leg room on the flight over.
 Restraint was slipping away.
 When I landed I looked at the bus schedule.
 And then arranged for a car to take me to Avebury.
 Only about $150.
 He was there in a half hour to pick me up.
 I ordered a bottle of absinthe to be delivered to the cottage that afternoon.

 It was late afternoon by the time I had set my bags down in Churchyard Cottage.
 The memories were thick in there.
 H and I were ghosts, damned nearly visible.
 I might have walked the circle once.
 I might have went straight to the Red Lion Pub.